exercism/haskell/README.md

 If the stub solution is still in the `/src` folder, build will probably fail.

+### Running HLint

+All code in this repository should be as idiomatic as possible, so it is highly recommended to run `hlint` on your sources before opening a *pull request*.

+Unless there is a good reason to ignore a suggestion, all submitted code is expected to return **No hints** when processed by it.

 ## License

 The MIT License (MIT)